Correlation function metrology for warm dense matter: Recent developments and practical guidelines: Theory

 XRTS experimental setups consist of an X-ray source, commonly a laser-driven foil or an XFEL beam, that probes a sample with the wavevector $\mathbf{k}_i$ and a detector that records the final wave-vector $\mathbf{k}_s$.
 The scattering wave vector is given by $\mathbf{k} = \mathbf{k}_s - \mathbf{k}_i$.
 The process of a photon getting scattered with a wave vector $\mathbf{k}$ and a frequency $\omega$ is described by the differential cross-section \cite{Chihara_1987}

 with $\sigma_T= 6.65 \times 10^{-29}$ m$^2$ the total Thomson cross-section and $S_{ee}(\mathbf{k},\omega)$ the electronic dynamical structure factor of the system.
-Interactions in WDM are commonly non-relativistic and quasi-elastic.
-As a result, the variables remain constant, and the physics is contained within the DSF.
-These assumptions break down for optical Thomson scattering and X-ray energies of 10 keV and more.
+In this paper, we focus on non-relativistic, quasi-elastic scattering measured at a constant scattering angle.
+These assumptions are appropriate for most XRTS experiments on WDM but break down for optical Thomson scattering and X-ray energies of 10 keV and more.
 The DSF is a quantity that represents the equilibrium density fluctuations of the system.
 To be precise, it is the Fourier transform of the intermediate scattering function for a system consisting of two particle species $a$ and $b$:

 with the intermediate scattering function defined as

 One should note that the average in \Cref{eq:intermediate} is to be understood as the thermal average within the canonical ensemble as

 where $Z$ is the canonical partition function, $\hat{H}$ represents the many-body Hamiltonian of the system, $\beta = (k_BT)^{-1}$ the inverse thermal energy and $\text{Tr}[\dots]$ is the trace operator.
 We review the canonical partition function more in-depth in the next subsection. $\rho_{a}(\mathbf{k},t)$ are the particle density operator in the Heisenberg picture for particles $a$